ethanluoyc/optimal_transport_reward/README.md

 ![image](./images/overview.png)

+> [!NOTE]
+> This repository is published for archival purpose, and captures the version of the software used for reproducing the results.
+There is no intent from the author to continue maintainence and development in this repository.
+> If you are interested in using OTR alongside other RL algorithms in [JAX](https://github.com/google/jax), you may want to check out https://github.com/ethanluoyc/corax, which includes the an implementation of OTR as well as many RL algorithms.

 This repository includes the official JAX implementation of [Optimal Transport for Offline Imitation Learning](https://openreview.net/forum?id=MhuFzFsrfvH) by [Yicheng Luo](https://luoyicheng.net), [Zhengyao Jiang](https://zhengyaojiang.github.io), [Samuel Cohen](https://twitter.com/CohenSamuel13), [Edward Grefenstette](https://www.egrefen.com), [Marc Peter Deisenroth](https://www.deisenroth.cc).